PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-<span class="book-title">Boba Eye</span> was an excellent testing ground for experimenting with many techniques and design paradigms that I plan to continue utilzing as I progress development on it and other projects.
+<span class="book-title">Boba Eye</span> was an excellent testing ground for experimenting with many techniques and design paradigms that I plan to continue utilizing as I progress development on it and other projects.
 By and large, it was a success in terms of creating systems that are more open to extension and modification than previous projects.
 I am pleased with the ways in which its systems facilitate and support the rapid, easy creation of additional content such as new customers and flavors.
-Furthermore, its utilization of ScriptableObjecs and EventChannels helped to keep its systems decoupled and flexible.
+Furthermore, its utilization of ScriptableObjects and EventChannels helped to keep its systems decoupled and flexible.
 This will be invaluable as I continue to iterate on and improve different facets of the user experience.
 </p>

 <p>